 After your cultural morning, it’s time for lunch.
 The Naschmarkt market is a 20-minute walk from Belvedere or a 10-minute tram journey to Burgring plus a 10-minute walk.

-The market mainly sells frankfurters or other sausages served in bread, but there are also plenty of falafel stands to keep vegetarians happy.
+The market mainly sells frankfurters or other sausages served in bread, but there are also plenty of falafel stands to keep vegetarians in Vienna happy.
 You’ll also find a few restaurants, bars and souvenir stands there too.

 1:30 pm: Burggarten